-- Scatter/Reflect sampling probabilities (RANKERN). - Importance map values and particle inflows (MONK /MCBEND) - Flux and Response/Dose values in Unified Tally (MONK /MCBEND) - Action Tally values in Unified Tally (MONK)
+- Scatter sampling probabilities (RANKERN). - Importance map values and particle inflows (MCBEND /MONK) - Flux and Response/Dose values in Unified Tally (MCBEND /MONK) - Action Tally values in Unified Tally (MONK)

-These results can be plotted as a 3D contour or iso-surface (Figure 2), a 2D contour plane plot (Figure 3) or a 2D cell plot (Figure 4).
-The cell plot displays the results by cell as they are tallied in MONK (or MCBEND), whereas the contour plots interpolate the contour based on the mid point of a cell.
+These results can be plotted as a 3D contour or iso-surface, a 2D contour plane plot (Figure 2) or a 2D cell plot.
+The cell plot displays the results by cell as they are tallied in MCBEND whereas the contour plots interpolate the contour based on the mid point of a cell.